FedericoLeoni/Docker-lab/README.md

 * an EspoCRM instance and MariaDB

 There is a backup script that backs up in a TrueNas instance in the same network.
-The script use rsync to estabilish connection between Truenas and mantain only the last three backups.
+The script use rsync to estabilish a connection between Truenas and keeps only the last three backups.

 **The containerized infrastructure contains:**